Menu 0203 129 88 66

 Although the levels of poverty are lower than they were a decade prior, the most recent statistics reveal that 2.1 million people (18 percent) of pensioners across the UK are living in poverty.

-These individuals have made no other pension arrangements, and their financial troubles will pass along to their beneficiaries when they die.
+These individuals have made no other pension arrangements, and their financial troubles will be passed along to their beneficiaries when they die.

 Old Age Poverty Shocking Study Findings